EldonGabriel/eldongabriel.github.io/_posts/2025-08-13-byod-in-organizations.md

 <center><h2>BYOD Contract Template</h2></center>

-To make the report actionable, I created a <a href="https://docs.google.com/document/d/1nYALR4K3hXEIv_doF4ODDgC_aZewcpPsmPsQF4vj9w8/edit?usp=sharing" target="_blank">BYOD Contract Template</a>.
-This template is not generic — it reflects the real-world application of the report’s recommendations.
-It covers:
+To make the report practical, I created a BYOD contract template.
+This template is based on real-world use and applies the recommendations from the report.
+It includes:

 - Device security requirements
 - Technical measures like encryption and multi-factor authentication